Your daily dose of Jason Rapert

 The background: Rapert wants the legislature to pass a resolution

 requesting that Congress call a constitutional convention to ban marriage.
 His argument is that the people of Arkansas voted overwhelmingly in 2004 to ban gay marriage by referendum.
 He is furious that federal law supersedes the will of the people in the state of Arkansas.
-However, he is also proposing a bill to delay implementation of the medical marijuana law because he says that it's in conflict with federal law classifying marijuana as an illegal drug.
+However, he is also proposing a bill to delay implementation of the medical marijuana amendment because he says that it's in conflict with federal law classifying marijuana as an illegal drug.
 In that case, his argument is that the will of the people in the state of Arkansas must be superseded by federal law.

 KATV reporter Matt Mershon

 asked, "Do you not see some hypocrisy?"
 Not exactly a hardball question, honestly!
-But Rapert interrupted and became heated.
+But Rapert interrupted and became haughty and heated.
 "Watch your language with me or we'll stop the interview," he said.
 Then he said it again.

 Mershon's demeanor seemed polite and professional and he was asking a predictable question.
 Purely speculating here, but perhaps the "language" that upset Rapert was the reference to hypocrisy, a frequent no-no mentioned in the Gospels. ("Beware of practicing your piety before others in order to be seen by them ... do not sound a trumpet before you, as the hypocrites do.")